Bedrock-OSS/bedrock-wiki-legacy/getting-started.md

 ## What editor should I use?

 I highly suggest VSCode, or Bridge.
-I provide more information in my dedicated [editors](/knowledge/the-editor) document.
+Bridge is an editor designed specifically for editing Minecraft addons.
+You can [find more information on editors here](/knowledge/the-editor).
 You should also be using a [JSON-Schema](/knowledge/using-schema)

 ## OK but how do I actually get started?

-The best place to start is probably the Bedrock [Beginners Guide](https://guide.bedrock.dev/).
-You should also bookmark the [documentation](https://bedrock.dev/).
+The best place to start is probably the [Minecraft Bedrock Beginners Guide](https://guide.bedrock.dev/).
+You should also bookmark the [Minecraft Bedrock Documentation](https://bedrock.dev/).
 After that, your best bet is to just try things!
 Download the vanilla Behavior Pack and Resource Pack.
 Poke around.
 Try changing things.

 ## What if my addon doesn't work?

 You will need to debug your entity.
-This [page](/knowledge/troubleshooting) can be useful.
+The [troubleshooting page](/knowledge/troubleshooting) can be useful.